pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 }
 ```

-We are going to send the user to a new page to create this bill, so we'll need to use the `NavController` to send our user there, but first, let's create the page.
+We are going to send the user to a new page to create this bill, so we'll need to use the `NavController` to send our user there.

-I wanted to pause here and create the page to show you the coolest thing about **Ionic** its CLI, you can do a bunch of cool stuff with it, even generate placeholder code, just open your terminal and type:
+First, however, let's create the `BillCreate` page to see the coolest thing about **Ionic**: its CLI.
+You can do a bunch of cool stuff with it, even generate placeholder code.
+Just open your terminal and type:

 `ionic g page BillCreate`

-That little line of code right there creates a `bill-create` folder, with 3 files in it `bill-create.ts bill-create.html bill-create.scss` and they all have the boilerplate code already there, talk about your productivity boost!
+That little line of code right there creates a `bill-create` folder, with 3 files in it `bill-create.ts bill-create.html bill-create.scss` and they all have the boilerplate code already there.
+Talk about a productivity boost!

-We'll open those files later, for now we just needed to create them so we won't get any errors when creating the `newBill()` function.
+We'll open those files later, for now we just needed to create them to avoid errors when creating the `newBill()` function.

-So go back to `home.ts` and right after the `constructor()` create the new function:
+Go back to `home.ts` and right after the `constructor()` create the new function:

 ```javascript
 newBill(){